Personal Banking

 - Click on the Zelle® widget - sign on to First Entertainment Digital Banking, then click on the Zelle® Widget.
 If you’re not yet enrolled, you’ll be asked to accept our terms and conditions and enroll an e-mail address or U.S. mobile number, and link a deposit account so you can receive money with Zelle®.

-- Add or select recipient - to add a recipient, select the “ + ” icon at the upper right of your screen and enter your recipient’s information.
+- To add a recipient, select the “ + ” icon at the upper right of your screen and enter your recipient’s information.
 If your recipient is already in your list of recipients, select their name (on a smartphone) or the arrow to the right of their name (on a desktop or tablet) to continue.

 - Enter amount and select your funding account - choose an account to fund your payment.
 Next, select Continue.